AdobeDocs/journey-optimizer.it-IT/help/using/rn/e-release-notes.md

 <table>
 <thead>
 <tr>
-<th><strong>Journey Agent: creazione di contenuti per il canale</strong><br/></th>
+<th><strong>Journey Agent: Channel Content Create</strong><br/></th>
 </tr>
 </thead>
 <tbody>
 <tr>
 <td>
-<p>Con tecnologia <strong>Adobe Experience Platform Agent Orchestrator</strong>, <strong>Journey Agent</strong> è disponibile in Journey Optimizer e consente di analizzare i percorsi tramite un'interfaccia <strong>in linguaggio naturale</strong>. È inoltre possibile generare e gestire contenuti specifici per il canale direttamente in Journey Agent, creando contenuti per canali quali e-mail e push, applicando e visualizzando in anteprima modelli, perfezionando tono e stile tramite prompt e aprendo contenuti in <strong>Content Designer</strong> per la modifica nel contesto.</p>
+<p>Powered by <strong>Adobe Experience Platform Agent Orchestrator</strong>, <strong>Journey Agent</strong> is available in Journey Optimizer and enables you to analyze journeys through a <strong>natural language interface</strong>.
+You can now also generate and manage channel-specific content directly in Journey Agent, creating content for channels such as email and push, applying and previewing templates, refining tone and style through prompts, and opening content in <strong>Content Designer</strong> for in-context editing.</p>
 </td>
 </tr>
 </tbody>